benrichardson28/isyhand_ros2/README.md

 #### Run the docker container (tested on Ubuntu 22)
 - Install [docker](https://docs.docker.com/engine/install/ubuntu/) and follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
-- Clone this repository with the `--recurse-submodules` flag into `<workspace>/src` (workspace can be an existing ros2 workspace or a new folder).
+- Clone this repository with the `--recurse-submodules` flag into `<workspace>/src` (workspace can be an existing ros2 workspace or a new folder). `git clone --recurse-submodules https://github.com/benrichardson28/isyhand_ros2.git <workspace>/src`
   > This installs Dynamixel SDK from https://github.com/ROBOTIS-GIT/DynamixelSDK.git (main branch; commit 54cabbf) and
   > the isyhand ros interface package.
 - From the repository directory, start and enter the docker container by running: `./src/isyhand_driver/scripts/run.sh <usb port from above, defaults to /dev/ttyUSB0>`.